 Seniors, students with 90 or more completed credits

 There are several procedures that you must complete in order to apply for graduation, receive your degree, participate in commencement, and receive your diploma.
-All students must apply to graduate.
-Please note graduation related deadlines on the essential dates calendar.

 - Apply for Degree »